Brian A. Haskel, Alan E. Sherman, Jason L. Sobel, Lori M. Waldron

 obligation that is in effect as of March 27, 2020.

 - The borrower may not pay dividends or make other capital

 distributions with respect to its common stock (except that tax pass-through

 entities may make tax distributions reasonably required to cover its owners’

 - The borrower must abide by certain compensation limitations on

 officers and employees whose total compensation exceeded $425,000 in calendar

-year 2019, as set forth in Section 4004 of the CARES Act; total compensation
+year 2019, as set forth in Section 4004 of the CARES Act.
+Total compensation includes salary, bonuses,

 loan.
 Such lenders may also require